Phazzie/AUTOQLIQ/progress.md

 After completing Phase 1:

-1. Update this checklist with completion dates
+1. ✅ Update this checklist with completion dates (Completed on April 4, 2025)
-2. Conduct a retrospective to identify lessons learned
+2. ✅ Conduct a retrospective to identify lessons learned
+   - Improved exception handling with specific exception types
+   - Enhanced dependency injection for better testability
+   - Refined validation to be more robust
+   - Addressed all code review feedback from Gemini
 3. Proceed to Phase 2: Infrastructure Layer implementation